-A Safety Plan provides a written method for potential crisis support or intervention which identifies needs and preferences that are most helpful in the event of a crisis.
-A The Crisis and Safety Plan will be developed in accordance with the Vision and Guiding Principles of the Children's System of Care and the Nine Guiding Principles of the Adult System of Care as specified in AMPM Policy 100.
-Crisis and Safety Plans will be trauma informed, with a focus on safety and harm reduction.
+A Crisis and Safety Plan provides a written method for potential crisis support or intervention which identifies needs and preferences that are most helpful in the event of a crisis.
+The Crisis and Safety Plan will be developed in accordance with the Vision and Guiding Principles of the Children's System of Care and the Nine Guiding Principles of the Adult System of Care as specified in AMPM Policy 100.
+Crisis and Safety plans will be trauma informed, with a focus on safety and harm reduction.

-The development of the Safety Plan will be completed in alignment with the member's Service and Treatment Plan, and any existing Behavior plan if applicable.
-Safety Plans will be considered when any of the following clinical indicators are identified in a member's treatment, service or behavioral plan:
+The development of a Crisis and Safety Plan will be completed in alignment with the member's Service and Treatment Plan, and any existing Behavior plan if applicable.
+It will be considered, when clinically indicated.
+Clinical indicators may include, but are not limited to needs identified in members Treatment, Service, or Behavior plan in addition to any one or a combination of the following:

-- a) Justice Involvement
+- a) Justice Invovlement

 - b) Previous psychiatric hospitalizations

 - c) Out of home placements

 - a.
 Home and Community Based Service (HCBS) settings (e.g. assisted living facility)

 - b.
 Nursing facilities

 - c.
 Group Home settings,

 - d) Special Health Care Needs,

 - e) Court Ordered Treatment,

-- f) History or present concern of DTS/DTO
+- f) History of DTS/DTO

-- g) Members with an SMI designation,
+- g) Individuals with an SMI designation,

-- h) Members identified as High Risk/High Needs, and/or
+- h) Individuals identified as High Risk/High Needs, and

 - i) Children ages 6-17 with a CALOCUS Level of 4, 5, or 6.

-Safety Plans are updated annually, or more frequently if a member meets one or a combination of the above criteria, or if there is a significant change in the member's needs.
-A copy of the Safety Plan will be distributed to the team members that assisted with development of the Safety Plan.
+Crisis and Safety Plans are updated annually, or more frequently if a member meets one or a combination of the above criteria, or if there is a significant change in the member's needs.
+A copy of the Crisis and Safety Plan will be distributed to the team members that assisted with development of the Crisis and Safety Plan.

-A Safety Plan does not replace or supplant a Mental Health Power of Attorney or behavior plan, but rather serves as a compliment to these existing documents.
+A Crisis and Safety Plan does not replace or supplant a Mental Health Power of Attorney or behavior plan, but rather serves as a compliment to these existing documents.